 Section I: Understanding the MMI Interview Format

-What Makes the MMI Unique?
+What Makes the MMI Unique and Why is it Used?

 If we could, we would try out potential doctors in the clinic and in the hospital to test their suitability for the profession.
 We would try out potential lawyers in a courtroom.
 We would "test run" aspiring candidates in their chosen field, seeing how they actually conduct themselves in professional circumstances.
 But this is completely unrealistic.
 All we can do is leverage a system that is designed to have each candidate paint us a picture of who they may be as a physician, lawyer, nurse, pharmacist, veterinarian, and so on.
 We can then map our impression of each candidate onto the clinical or professional setting based on their responses to how they would behave or respond in a variety of stressful, ethically nebulous situations.

 What is the system that has been designed to show evaluators who each candidate may be as a future practicing professional?
 It is the MMI.
 This unique, and now popular, interview format began in 2002 at McMaster University as part of a research project aimed at understanding how to select for the kinds of medical students that would eventually become compassionate and competent doctors (though, it must be noted, the MMI is not used only for medical school today – many programs in veterinary medicine, dentistry, pharmacy, nursing, and others now utilize the MMI).
-McMaster was hyper-aware that medical schools across Canada & the United States were graduating future doctors about whom patients frequently complained.
+McMaster was hyper-aware that medical schools across Canada and the United States were graduating future doctors about whom patients frequently complained.

 For many students, though, these soft skills are largely underdeveloped or unfamiliar.
 BeMo student, Joe, for instance, was completely unfamiliar with the MMI’s unique questions at first.
 With the help of expert MMI prep help, Joe was accepted to the New York Medical College: